Looming Recession Sparks Familiar Calls for Infrastructure As Stimulus

 So, in the current situation (as in the 2009 ARRA situation), it’s not just a question of new spending, it’s also a question of whether or not we should pay for the spending that is already taking place.
 And, when it comes to surface transportation infrastructure spending, most of that money is currently coming from a Highway Trust Fund that is only partially solvent and which has required $143 billion in bailouts over the last decade to stay solvent.
 Here is the nifty chart we came up with to show the 2008-2019 actual period, and the CBO baseline projections for 2020-2030 at the 2020 spending levels plus annual inflation:

-All the green bars together add up to the $143 billion in Trust Fund bailouts since 2008, and the tallest green bar is the $70 billion bailout from the December 2015 FAST Act, which will be spent out by late summer 2021.
-From then on, the gap between the blue bars of taxes and the red line of outlays will have to be met with decreased spending or increased tax revenues (or more bailouts).
+All the green columns together add up to the $143 billion in Trust Fund bailouts since 2008, and the tallest green column is the $70 billion bailout from the December 2015 FAST Act, which will be spent out by late summer 2021.
+From then on, the gap between the blue columns of tax receipts and the red line of outlays will have to be met with decreased spending or increased tax revenues (or more bailouts).
 If you assume that end-of-FY21 is a zero balance just for rounding purposes, here is what the CBO current-spending-plus-inflation baseline says the annual Highway Trust Fund cash deficits will be through 2030:

 |-$16.1 B||-$17.6 B||-$18.8 B||-$20.6 B||-$21.9 B|